Best Roof Types for Solar Panels: What You Must Know

 The main challenge with an asphalt shingle roof is its lifespan.
 While solar panels are designed to last for 25 to 30 years, an asphalt shingle roof typically needs to be replaced after 20–25 years.
 If your roof is already a decade or more old, an installer will likely recommend replacing it before the solar installation.
 This is a crucial, long-term consideration because it’s much more affordable to replace the roof once than to pay for the solar system to be professionally removed, stored, and reinstalled just a few years after the initial installation.

-2. Metal Roofs: Long Lifespan and Mounting Flexibility
+Metal Roofs: Long Lifespan and Mounting Flexibility

 Metal roofs, particularly standing seam metal roofs, are widely considered one of the best surfaces for solar panel installation.
-Their durability and unique design allow for a non-penetrating mounting system that preserves the roof’s integrity and extends the life of your solar investment.
+Their durability and unique design allow for a non-penetrating mounting system that preserves the roof’s integrity and extends the life of your solar system.

 The Unmatched Advantages of Metal Roofs